 Engaging learners and fostering positive relationships with and between students is the ultimate goal of classroom management.
 This course will explore strategies and models that maximize student engagement.
 Strategies to avoid and deal with disruptive student behavior will also be addressed.
-Prerequisite: Admission to the Teacher Education program and membership in the Student Education Association (SEA).
+Prerequisite: Admission to the Teacher Education program and students must purchase membership in NSEA-AE (Aspiring Educators).